-All employees have an affirmative duty to inform the institution's Records Coordinator when they receive official or unofficial notification of federal litigation or anticipated federal litigation against the institution.
+All employees have an affirmative duty to inform the institution's Records Coordinator when they receive official notification of federal litigation against the institution.

-1. Official Notice Federal Litigation
+Official Notice Federal Litigation

 Employees are considered to be in receipt of official notice of federal litigation when they receive a complaint, summons, and/or other official documents related to a federal lawsuit.